Maryland Criminal Witness Lawyer

 - Having the defense or prosecution discredit you

 - Being charged with perjury when innocent mistakes in your testimony produce different variations of the story

 - Being accused of obstruction if you refuse to answer questions for fear of retribution, defamation, or charges of perjury

 There are risks, but consider how your testimony can help bring justice or closure to others.
-Also, remember, with a Maryland criminal witness lawyer at your back, you have the support you need to step forward and do what’s right.
-If you choose to testify, you may enjoy the satisfaction of knowing you helped convict a criminal, or bring justice to someone who has been wrongly accused or to families who’ve suffered because of the actions of another.
+Also, remember, with a local criminal witness attorney on your side, you have the support you need to step forward and do what’s right.
+If you choose to testify, you may enjoy the satisfaction of knowing you helped convict a criminal or bring justice to someone who has been wrongly accused or to families who’ve suffered because of the actions of another.

 Should I Contact a Lawyer?

-If you choose to testify in a criminal case for either the defense or prosecution, there are several ways a Maryland criminal witness lawyer may be able to help you.
+If you choose to testify in a criminal case for either the defense or prosecution, there are several ways a Maryland lawyer may be able to help you.
 These include: